orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - Causal = ordering = sorting = indexing = assymmetry = variance ; grouped usefully
 - empty on .self, vs .self ref vs ref, ; selection of two boundaries.
+- Only difference is the assymetry of is_orbit and the consequences of that if self/initial/terminal all are is_orbit that of another
+- Hence the difference between add/sub and a normal boolean.
+Is context.
+What add/sub is applied to; i.e. what effects it has.

 ---